VeerOneGPT/galileo-glass-ui/docs/animations/context-config.md

 ### Use Cases

-- **Particle Systems (`useParticleSystem`)**: Automatically adjusts `maxParticles` and `emissionRate` based on the `activeQualityTier` to prevent overwhelming lower-end devices.
+- **Particle Systems (`useParticleSystem`)**: Can automatically adjust parameters like `maxParticles` and `emissionRate` based on the `activeQualityTier` to prevent overwhelming lower-end devices.
-- **Complex Physics**: Hooks involving intensive physics calculations could reduce simulation steps or complexity on lower tiers.
+- **Complex Physics**: Hooks involving intensive physics calculations could potentially reduce simulation steps or complexity on lower tiers.
 - **Visual Effects**: Components rendering many layers or complex shaders could simplify effects on lower tiers.

 **Note:** Components are responsible for checking the `activeQualityTier` from the context and adjusting their behavior accordingly.
 The system provides the tier; components consume it.